 The Company's products are sourced from a number of suppliers or manufactured by various thirdparty contract manufacturers.
-The Company has opted to pursue an asset-light manufacturing model whereby third-party suppliers and manufacturers are used to supply the Company with the majority of its products.
+The Company has currently opted to pursue an "asset-light" manufacturing model whereby third-party suppliers and manufacturers are used to supply the Company with the majority of its products.
+We routinely evaluate building or buying manufacturing assets for some of our products, but we believe that our asset-light model best suits the Company at the present time.
 The Company's film products (including paint protection film and automotive and architectural window films) are produced using various roll-to-roll manufacturing processes performed entirely by third parties.
 The Company internalizes many conversion operations including quality assurance, inspection, rewinding, boxing and packaging for many of its products at its facilities around the world.